How to Use a Heat Gun to Remove Paint | Step by Step

-Such heat guns are designed and manufactured for the mega construction-based project.
+Such heat guns are designed and manufactured for mega construction-based projects.
 Thus, it comes with a high heat level and fan setting.
 If you are looking for heat guns for a factory job or automotive projects, then an industrial heat gun is what you are looking for.

 Infrared guns are an innovative design that comes with modern features and a budget-friendly price.
 These guns are suitable for small projects or casual use.
 Nevertheless, the temperature range is lesser than other types of heat guns.